AndyButland/Anaximapper/ReadMe.md

 ## Installing Anaximapper

-With an Umbraco 9 project, add the NuGet package via `dotnet add package Anaximapper --version 1.0.0-beta-1`.
+With an Umbraco 9+ project, add the NuGet package via `dotnet add package Anaximapper`.

 Add the `AddAnanximapper()` extension method call to following to your `StartUp.cs` file in the `ConfigureServices()` method, e.g.: